-As part of the planning process, two public meetings were held; one at the beginning and one at the end of the plan's development.
-These meetings were held at Goldsboro City Hall on June 6, 2019 and September 17, 2019 respectively to help obtain vital information from local residents on problems and issues they see in the region and to provide feedback on recommendations.
-Activities that helped to gather this information included: information boards, needs identification, a One Word exercise where participants wrote one word to describe transportation today and one word for their future vision, as well as a station where participants were able to review multimodal recommendations and offer feedback on prioritization and inclusion in the cost feasible plan.
-Attendees were also given a passport at the first workshop that provided them with an itinerary of activities and offered a chance to fill out a short questionnaire.
+As part of the planning process, two public meetings were held, one at the beginning and one at the end of the plan's development.
+These meetings were held on June 6, 2019 and September 17, 2019 at the Goldsboro Event Center and Goldsboro City Hall respectively to help obtain vital information from local residents.
+Members of the public provided insight on problems and issues they currently see in the region as well as feedback on the plan's recommendations.
+Activities that helped gather this information included: information boards, needs identification, a One Word exercise where participants wrote one word to describe transportation today and one word for their future vision, as well as a station where participants were able to review multimodal recommendations and offer feedback on the prioritization and inclusion in the cost feasible plan.
+Attendees were also given a passport at the first workshop that provided them with an itinerary of activities and offered them a chance to fill out a short questionnaire.